ProtocolONE/ptah-docs/content/docs/edit-section.md

 - **Icons width** - the platform icon size

-The list of the age ratings:
+The list of content age ratings:

 - **Age**
 - **PEGI**